oreximus/learnings/InformationTechnology/Information_Security/ADDS/ADDS.md

 - It takes the relay and passes it to the target file provided by us, and then we also use `-smb2support` so we can incorporate anything with smb2.

+> Trying to identifying where we want to target and where we want to relay to.

+- Starting a responder to listen
+- Configure the relay as well.
+- Then wait for the event to happen.